-Where Is Your Toothbrush? is proud to present 13 dishes that will make you crave Slovak food.
+Where Is Your Toothbrush? is proud to present 13 traditional Slovak dishes that will make you crave Slovak food.

 Traditional Slovak food: Soups

-Every Slovak meal begins with soup, a quintessential part of Slovak dining.
+Soup is the most quintessential of Slovak meals; every lunch or dinner begins it.
 That’s not a bad thing: soup in Slovakia is beautiful.
 Take clear chicken soup with homemade noodles, a Sunday lunch classic.
 What would be a gourmet soup at a high-end bistro is the most down-to-earth basic dish in Slovakia.

 “Slovaks think it’s strange if you don’t have soup prior to every meal,” says Lindsay.
 “One way to identify a foreigner is that they don’t have soup as a first course.”

-Otília Golis who runs the Facebook page Slovak Homemade Cakes [see below in How to…], says, “Slovaks love soups, we live on soups, we eat some pretty much every day.
+Otília Golis who runs the Facebook page Slovak Homemade Cakes [see below in How to…], where she features Slovak food recipes, says, “Slovaks love soups, we live on soups, we eat some pretty much every day.
 There is always a pot of soup in the house.”

 Beware: If you come from a culture where soup is a meal in itself, as in the United States, you have to learn how to not fill up on soup in Slovakia, lest you offend your hosts or leave your restaurant meal unfinished.
 Particularly hearty soups like kapustnica (sauekraut soup) or fazuľová polievka (bean soup) can constitute a meal on their own.